 3. Wellcoaches School of Coaching

-Wellcoaches was founded in 2002 in association with the American College of Sports Medicine or ACSM.
+Wellcoaches was founded in 2002 by the American College of Sports Medicine or ACSM.

-ACSM is well known as a leader in research and education when it comes to health and fitness. from New York to California, ACSM is the gold standard.
+ACSM is well known as a leader in research and education regarding health and fitness.
+From New York to California, ACSM is the gold standard.

-Suffice to say; the Wellcoaches curriculum bears testament to that.
+Suffice it to say, the Wellcoaches curriculum bears testament to that.

 The actual certification is broken down into two parts.
 An 18-week foundational cert qualifies you for the full 10-month certification.

 Wellcoaches also win when it comes to variety.

 As you know, ACE CHC is geared towards fitness professionals who haven’t licensed primary care providers, while NSHC is the inverse.